yarimitsu/survey_logger/README.md

 behaviour, distance and bearing).
 Runs entirely in the browser, stores everything in IndexedDB on the device, and exports one cumulative CSV.

-Built to work with no internet connection at all, on either a Windows laptop with a USB GPS or an iPad using its internal GPS.
+Built to work with no internet connection on either a Windows laptop with a USB GPS or an iPad using its internal GPS.

 ---